Nubisa/JXPanel/from_kris_to_oguz.markdown

 - addPlan()
-we put on the form values from parent plan. should we also do the same on updatePlan()
+we put on the form values from parent plan. should we also do the same on updatePlan() LEAVE IT FOR NOW

 - suspending

-suspendUser() suspends also plans (but only first level) now it suspends all suspendPlan() does not suspend users - should it?
+suspendUser() suspends also plans (but only first level) suspendPlan() does not suspend users - should it?
 YES

 todo:

-1. header - remove
+1. header - remove - DONE
-2. window - remove
+2. window - remove - DONE
 3. tabbing for log file
 4. dynamic control list servers side for form's inctance